system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 ![Power supply bracket screw (left)](./img/psu-bracket-screw-left.webp)

-3. Unscrew and remove the cable management bracket on the right side of the chassis, then unscrew the power supply's right side from the chassis.
+3. Unscrew and remove the chassis spacer bracket on the right side of the chassis, then unscrew the power supply bracket's right side from the chassis.

 ![Cable management bracket](./img/psu-cable-management-bracket.webp)
 ![Power supply bracket screw (right)](./img/psu-bracket-screw-right.webp)